-For as long as I can remember, my favourite time of day to shoot has always been Golden Hour.
-Where the setting sun gives everything a warm glow and orange tint.
+My favourite time of day for shooting has always been Golden Hour.
+Where the setting sun gives everything a warm glow and an orange tint; and landscapes, pre-sunset skies, and nature in general, an added magic touch.

-Wanting to try something new, I rallied up some of my generous pals, and drove us out to some pretty spots in our hometown.
+Unsure of the effect the light would have on portraits, and wanting to refresh my memory of Portraiture from A Level Photography, I rallied up some of my generous pals and drove us out to some pretty spots in our hometown.

 At the first location, the side of a grassy bank, we played around with the props Rosie thoughtfully brought along.
 Focusing on the way the light fell, I loved how illuminated her kaleidoscope-esque glasses became in the sun’s low rays.